dariushhpg1/IconaMoon/README.md

 We designed IconaMoon based on rectangles, circles and lines.
 That gave us a uniform structure for all icons and that’s just what we want in an icon set!

 ## Always free!
+IconaMoon is totally free and you can do what ever you want with it.
+Take a copy and make it your own.

+## Stay tuned
-IconaMoon is totally free and we have plans to release updates every season.
+We have plans to release updates every season.
 More icons to come!

 ## Links:
 [Behance](https://www.behance.net/dariushhpg1) |